Boukos/PSTAT_234_Final_Project/README.md

 * Download S&P 500 component stocks historical data in csv files from iex.
 * Pickling the S&P 500 Data
 * Created the Zipline starter file using the iex data
+* Finished the Rebalancing Matrix Algorithm and Realized Return, Waiting for check

 ### Zhipu Zhou (Aaron):
 * Modify progress report.